-Whether you know it or not, you probably have a connection to someone at the hospital you want to work at.
-Heck, if I’m only six connections away from Kevin Bacon then you can probably find someone to help you out.
-Those people can vouch for you and get your name placed atop the pile for their manager to interview.
+Whether you know it or not, you probably have a connection to someone at the hospital where you want to work.
+Heck, if I’m only six connections away from Kevin Bacon, then you can probably find someone to help you out.
+Those people can vouch for you and get your name placed on the pile for their manager to interview.
 Post on social media, ask your family if they know anyone, and follow-up with them as often as you needed to get an interview or email address.

 #2: Expand Your Targets:

 After graduating in 2009, I hit the hospital websites and entered into the abyss that is the hospital application process.
-After 4 months, I had sent out literally hundreds of applications, only to receive automatic rejections from their computer screening mechanism.
+After four months, I had sent out hundreds of applications, only to receive automatic rejections from their computer screening mechanism.